On the Effectiveness of Sampled Softmax Loss for Item Recommendation: Experiments

-\subsection{Empirical study on message passing strategy}
+\subsubsection{\textbf{Empirical study on message passing strategy}}

-As analyzed above, the normalization factor $\alpha_0$ and $\alpha_1$, which determine the message passing rule, play an important roles in adjusting the magnitude of learnt representations.
-To see how $\alpha_0$ and $\alpha_1$ influence the ranking performance, we adopt SVD++ that can be viewed as the simplest message passing based method as the backbone, and train it using SSM loss.
-Note that the vanilla SVD++ only propagate messages on the user side, here we introduce a variant that only propagates messages on the item side.
-Similar to Equation~\eqref{eq:SVD++}, we define the propagation rule of the variant of SVD++ on the item side as follows:
+As analyzed in Section~\ref{sssec:analysis_message_passing}, the normalization factors $\alpha_0$ and $\alpha_1$, which determine the message passing rule, play important roles in adjusting the magnitude of learned representations.
+To see how $\alpha_0$ and $\alpha_1$ influence the ranking performance, we adopt SVD++ which can be viewed as the simplest message-passing-based method as the backbone model, and train it using SSM.
+Note that the vanilla SVD++ only propagates messages on the user side, here we introduce a variant that only propagates messages on the item side.
+Similar to the formulae of vanilla SVD++ on the user side, we define the propagation rule of SVD++ on the item side as follows:

-Table~\ref{tab:message_passing} shows the Recall@20 metrics on Yelp2018, Amazon-Book and Alibaba-iFashion datasets.
-We have the following observations: \begin{itemize}[leftmargin=*] \item With different $\alpha_0$ and $\alpha_1$, the ranking performance varies a lot.
-Typically, compared with $\alpha_1$, changing the value of $\alpha_0$ will cause larger performance fluctuation.
-This is consistent with our analyses that $\alpha_0$ determines the order of the magnitude while $\alpha_1$ influences its multiplication factor. \item The best choice of $\alpha_0$ and $\alpha_1$ is different for user-side SVD++ and item-side SVD++.
-Specifically, on all three datasets, the best performance of user-side SVD++ is achieved when $\alpha_0=1.0$ and $\alpha_1=0$.
-While for item-side SVD++, $\alpha_0=\alpha_1=0.5$ is the best option across three datasets. \item On Yelp2018 and Amazon-Book datasets, item-side SVD++ can obtain better performance than user-side SVD++, which is in contrast to the case on Alibaba-iFashion. \end{itemize}
+where $\Mat{p}_u^{(0)}$ (or $\Mat{q}_i^{(0)}$) and $\Mat{p}_u$ (or $\Mat{q}_i$) are the ID embedding and final representation of user $u$ (or item $i$), respectively.
+Table~\ref{tab:message_passing} shows the Recall@20 and NDCG@20 metrics on all four datasets.
+We can observe that: \begin{itemize} \item With different values of $\alpha_0$ and $\alpha_1$, the ranking performance varies considerably.
+Typically, compared with $\alpha_1$, changing the value of $\alpha_0$ will cause larger performance fluctuations.
+This is in line with our analyses that $\alpha_0$ determines the order of the representation magnitude while $\alpha_1$ influences its multiplication factor. \item The best choices of $\alpha_0$ and $\alpha_1$ are different in user-side SVD++ and item-side SVD++.
+More specifically, on all datasets, the best performance of user-side SVD++ is achieved when $\alpha_0=1.0$ and $\alpha_1=0$.
+While for item-side SVD++, $\alpha_0=\alpha_1=0.5$ is the best option across four datasets. \item On Gowalla, Yelp2018, and Amazon-Book datasets, item-side SVD++ can obtain better performance than user-side SVD++, which is in contrast to the case on Alibaba-iFashion. \end{itemize}